Gabrielbsb21/Gabriel_Teixeira/README.md

 - 💬 Ask me about anything, I am happy to help;

-- 🎸 I like love listening rock music;
+- 🎸 I love listening rock music;

 ### Where to find me: